 More information on the INVASIVES 2019 speakers will be available closer to the event.
 Sign up to receive updates on the Forum and other topics.

 This year the INVASIVES 2019 agenda will include a new session of seven minute long Lightning Talks on Tuesday, February 5 ,2019.
-We are now accepting applications to be a Lightning Talk presenter - complete the form below before the deadline of December 15, 2018
+We are now accepting applications to be a Lightning Talk presenter - complete the form below before the extended deadline of January 15, 2019.

 What is the purpose of a Lightning Talk?